sanjaypatel2525/sanjaypatel2525.github.io/_posts/2018-09-15-java-lambda-functional-programming-part-2.md

 ### Multiple parameters.
 Multiple parameters are enclosed in parenthesis.
-Funcation interface having method which accepts two parameters and returns one value are often called Two-Arity Functions.
+Function interface having method which accepts two parameters and returns one value are often called Two-Arity Functions.
 Here are the Java-defined interfaces for these kinds of methods.<br />
 ToIntBiFunction, ToDoubleBiFunction, ToIntBiFunction, and ToLongBiFunction
 {% highlight java %}interface AddInt{
     int add(int a, int b);